yurii-corssa/contacts-manager-api/readme.md

 # Contacts Manager API

 This REST API is designed for managing contact information.
 It allows users to create an account, log in, and perform CRUD operations on their contacts.
+The API is currently deployed at [https://contacts-backend-ivx4.onrender.com](https://contacts-backend-ivx4.onrender.com).

 ## Technologies Used